Neighbours: Titles

 Since Neighbours began in 1985, it used its opening titles sequence to introduce the major characters featuring in the show.
 The sequences often feature the characters in family or domestic groups.
 Each episode's titles sequence was preceded by a recap of events from recent episodes featuring the characters who were to appear in the new episode.

 In 2002, Neighbours debuted an all new style of titles with a remixed version of the theme tune.
 The titles showed characters together in groups according to gender and against a standardised backdrop, a change from the previous ones which were taken outside.
+The previous style was restored in May of the same year.
 2007 saw Neighbours debut an updated theme, a new logo and new "optimistic, contemporary" titles.
 A photo booth montage was played and characters were seen rowing boats, walking along piers and eating outside.
-The sequence also contained shots of upcoming scenes.
 In August 2009, Neighbours introduced a new titles format.
-The first episode of each week begins with a trailer previewing the week's events.
-The usual recap of storylines switched to after the opening titles of each episode for the first time since 1998.
-The end of episode teasers returned and are now made in-house by the Neighbours production team.

-In September 2009, Susan Bower announced that Neighbours would introduce new opening titles for the 25th anniversary and they would feature a bit of "bling".
-The titles were created by Visual Playground, who shot a series of scenes featuring the cast in settings familiar to viewers.
-The titles made their debut on 18 March 2010.
+The first episode of each week began with a trailer previewing the week's events.
+The usual recap of storylines switched to after the opening titles for the first time since 1998.
+The end of episode teasers returned and were made in-house by the Neighbours production team.Neighbours introduced new opening titles for the 25th anniversary on 18 March 2010.
+The titles were created by Visual Playground and feature the cast in settings familiar to viewers.
 A new set of opening titles made their debut on 15 April 2013, along with a new version of the theme tune.
 Visual Playground once again created and produced the titles.
 The titles depict the Ramsay Street residents gathering outside their houses for a street party.
-A writer for Visual Playground explained that they "invented a bokeh graphic device that uses the play of light in a formation to locate the houses in the cul-de-sac.
-Six overlapping circles represent the six houses of Ramsay St and the off street cast members.
-All the circles together reinforce the sense of community that makes up Neighbours."
+Visual Playground used "a bokeh graphic device" and six "overlapping circles" represent the houses of Ramsay Street and "reinforce the sense of community".
 A new retro-inspired logo, theme tune and opening titles debuted on 5 January 2015 as part of the show's 30th anniversary celebrations.
-The new logo is a reimagined contemporary version of the original Neighbours logo from 1985.
-The titles show characters in a variety of familiar settings around Erinsborough and ends with a look at Ramsay Street from above.
+The logo was a reimagined contemporary version of the original Neighbours logo from 1985.
+The titles showed characters in a variety of settings around Erinsborough and end with a shot of Ramsay Street from above.